manikui/misc/Stanford CS224N Notes.md

 ## Lecture 1
 - We want to represent the meaning of a word
     - Meaning: the idea that is represented by a word, signifier vs. signified
-- Usable meaning in a computer: use WordNet, a thesaurus containing lists of synonym sets and hypernyms ("is a" relationships): ```from ntlk.corupus import wordnet```
+- Usable meaning in a computer: use WordNet, a thesaurus containing lists of synonym sets and hypernyms ("is a" relationships): ```from ntlk.corpus import wordnet```
     - Problems: great as a resource but missing nuance (proficient as a synonym for good), missing new meanings of words (slang), subjective, requires human labor, can't compute word similarity as it has fixed synonym sets
 - Traditional NLP: we regard words as just words, discrete symbols - a localist representation where words are represented as one-hot vectors
     - Language has a lot of vocabulary: huge vector dimension